 In many ways, the pignut hickory tree is an underappreciated species.

 This is likely due to the fact that humans don’t typically consider its nuts edible, though a litany of forest-dwelling animals readily consume them (guess why they’re called PIGnut hickories).

 However, the pignut hickory is a great shade or specimen tree, which should probably garner more attention from homeowners.
 It is strongly built, it usually features an attractive form, and it produces really nice fall color.

 Pignut Hickory Tree Identification: Tips & Tricks

-It’s usually not terribly difficult to distinguish hickories from most other trees (ashes, which are perhaps the most similar, bear oppositely arranged leaves).
+It’s usually not terribly difficult to distinguish hickories from most other trees (ashes, which are perhaps the most similar, bear oppositely rather than alternatively arranged leaves).
 It’s even pretty easy to distinguish pignut hickories from some of the other hickories – such as the mockernut hickory (Carya tomentosa) – if you can find nuts on the ground.

 However, it can be tricky to distinguish the pignut from some of the other hickories that produce thin-shelled husks.
 In such situations, geography and habitat will often prove most helpful.

 Looking for more info on these interesting and important trees?
 Check out these great resources: